PoliticalGraveyard.com

 including fertilizer and farm implement dealers

 John O. Bard (b.
 1829) — of Bard, Hanson County, S.Dak.
-Born in Orretown, Franklin County, Pa., 1829.
+Born in Orrstown, Franklin County, Pa., 1829.
 Democrat.
 Farm implement dealer; member of South Dakota state house of representatives 12th District, 1891-92.
 Scotch-Irish ancestry.
 Burial location unknown.

 Andrew R. Brodbeck (1860-1937) — of Hanover, York County, Pa.
 Born in Jefferson (now Codorus), York County, Pa., April 11, 1860.
 Democrat.
-School teacher; implement dealer; York County Sheriff, 1896-99; delegate to Democratic National Convention from Pennsylvania, 1900 (alternate), 1920; U.S. Representative from Pennsylvania 20th District, 1913-15, 1917-19; defeated, 1910, 1914, 1918.
+School teacher; implement dealer; York County Sheriff, 1896-99; U.S. Representative from Pennsylvania 20th District, 1913-15, 1917-19; defeated, 1910, 1914, 1918; delegate to Democratic National Convention from Pennsylvania, 1920.
+Member, Freemasons.
 Died in Hanover, York County, Pa., February 27, 1937 (age 76 years, 322 days).
 Interment at Mt.
 Olivet Cemetery, Hanover, Pa.

 Relatives: Married to Ellen R. Thoman.